 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
+This indicates the percent of residents who were given antianxiety drugs.
 Antianxiety drugs are given to patients experiencing anxiety or depression.

 Managing Depression Among Residents

 In Fort Dodge Health and Rehabilitation, 10.06% of Patients